-Benefit Factor: Participation 20 • n between July August 2008 Participation on or after September 2008

-Months of Service Percent of premium paid Months of Service Percent of premium paid Months of Service Percent of premium paid

-<48 0% \$10 per \$10 per

-Greater than month for Greater month for

-48 to 119 or equal to each year of than or each year of

-inclusive 25% 120 service without equal to 180 service without

-120 to 179 regard to a regard to a

-inclusive 50% maximum dollar maximum dollar

-180 to 239 amount, amount,

-inclusive 75% adjusted by 1.5% annually adjusted by 1.5% annually

-240 or more 100% , ,

-There has been no change in actuarial assumptions since June 30, 2017 (other than the blended discount rate used to calculate the total OPEB liability).
-House Bill 185 was enacted during the 2018 General Assembly Regular Session, which updated the benefits provisions for active members who die in the line of duty.
+Benefit Factor: Participation 200 • between July August 2008 Participation on or after September 2008 Months of Service Percent of Premium Paid Months of Service Percent of Premium Paid Months of Service Percent of Premium Paid <48 0% Greater than \$10 per or equal to month for Greater than or \$10 per month for 48 to 119 inclusive 25% 120 each year of service without equal to 180 each year of service without 120 to 179 inclusive 50% regard to a maximum dollar regard to a maximum dollar 180 to 239 inclusive 75% amount, adjusted by 1.5% annually amount, adjusted by 1.5% annually 240 or more 100% 1.0 % annually 1.0 % annually There has been no change in actuarial assumptions since June 30, 2017 (other than blended discount rate used to calculate the total OPEB liability).
+House Bill 185 venacted during the 2018 General Assembly Regular Session, which updated the beneprovisions for active members who die in the line of duty.
+Contribution Rate: Contribution ra employer are determined.
+N contribution. actuarially Contribution remployer are determined.
+No contribution. actuarially Contribution rates for the employer are actuarially determined.
+Member contribution of 1% of salary.
+COLA: Members participating afte er 2008 rece ive 1.5% annua ally.
+Membership: Retirees and beneficiaries red ceiving benef fits 89 9

-Contribution Rate:

-Contribution rates for the employer are actuarially determined.
-No member contribution.

-Contribution rates for the employer are actuarially determined.
-No member contribution.

-Contribution rates for the employer are actuarially determined.
-No member contribution.

-COLA: Members participating after 2008 receive 1.5% annually.

-Membership:

-Retirees and beneficiaries receiving benefits 7
+Retirees and beneficiaries receiving benefits 89

-Inactive members 6
+Inactive members 83

-Active plan members 181
+Active plan members 198

-Total 194
+Total 370

-KERS does not report standalone membership for KHBE, therefore the disclosed membership totals include two departments, Health Data and Analytics and the Department for Medicaid Service, which include KHBE's employees.
+KERS does not report standalone membership for KHBE; therefore, the disclosed membership totals include two departments, Health Data and Analytics and the Department for Medicaid Service, which include KHBE's employees.